 This report is a collection of everything we know about Amazon’s foray into banking, financial services, and fintech.
 We will be updating this brief on an ongoing basis as more relevant data, investments, news, and products are released.

-Table of contents:
+Table of Contents:

 Product strategy: Amazon takes on financial services

-Amazon is notorious for spreading its bets before going all-in on a new product, and the financial services space is no exception.
+Amazon is notorious for spreading its bets before going all in on a new product, and the financial services space is no exception.
 Through trial and error, the company has set up key financial pillars across payments, cash deposits, and lending.
-As we’ll dive into below, all are related to Amazon’s broader growth and product strategies.
+As we’ll explore below, all are related to Amazon’s broader growth and product strategies.

 Amazon has aggressively invested in payments infrastructure and services over the last few years.
 That’s unsurprising, given that the payments experience is so close to Amazon’s core e-commerce business.
-Making payments more cash efficient for Amazon and frictionless for customers is a key priority.
+Making payments more cash-efficient for Amazon and frictionless for customers is a key priority.

-While Amazon Pay is the company’s latest iteration on payments, Amazon experimented with payments functionality for over a decade.
+While Amazon Pay is the company’s latest iteration on payments, Amazon has experimented with payments functionality for over a decade.
 Below is a timeline of some of the major Amazon Pay milestones:

-Amazon’s first known payments product — Pay with Amazon — launched in 2007.
-That same year, the company acquired TextPayMe, a peer-to-peer (P2P) mobile service that was relaunched as Amazon Webpay in 2011.
+Amazon’s first known payments product, Pay with Amazon, launched in 2007.
+That same year, the company acquired TextPayMe, a peer-to-peer (P2P) mobile service that was re-launched as Amazon Webpay in 2011.

 In 2007, the company also invested in Bill Me Later (fka I4 Commerce).
 Bill Me Later was one of the earliest fintech payment platforms on the market and gave big retailers the ability to offer flexible financing programs.
-Although Bill Me Later was quickly scooped up by PayPal in 2008, Amazon has remained focused on reducing payment friction for customers.
+Although Bill Me Later was scooped up by PayPal in 2008, Amazon remained ever focused on reducing payment friction for customers.

 Today’s iteration is Amazon Pay, a digital wallet for customers and a payments network for both online and brick-and-mortar merchants and shoppers.